-18) ORS staff shall track and record the percentage of pension inceptions that are issued without cash flow interruption to beneficiaries for normal, deferred vested, non-member DRO, and survivor retirements.

-- 19) In the case of normal retirement, inceptions shall be deemed to have occurred without cash flow interruption when: - a) The member submits an initial retirement application before the end of the first pay period of the month of retirement and the member receives the first pension payment in the following month (all subject to Board approval); 2 or - b) The member submits an initial retirement application after the end of the first pay period of the month of retirement and the member receives the first pension payment no later than the second month following the month of retirement. - 20) In the case of deferred vested and non-member DRO retirements, inception shall be deemed to have occurred without cash flow interruption when: - a) The member submits an initial application in the month the member becomes eligible for retirement, and the first pension payment is issued the following month; or - b) The member submits an initial application prior to the month in which the member is eligible for retirement, and the first pension payment is issued [in the month/the month after] the member becomes eligible for retirement. - 21) In the case of survivor retirements, inceptions shall be deemed to have occurred without cash flow interruption if the first pension payment is issued the month after an initial application is submitted.
+- 18)20) ORS staff shall track and record the percentage of pension inceptions that are issued without cash flow interruption to beneficiaries for normal, deferred vested, non-member DRO, and survivor retirements. - 19)21) In the case of normal retirement, inceptions shall be deemed to have occurred without cash flow interruption when: - a) The member submits an initial retirement application before the end of the first pay period of the month of retirement and the member receives the first pension payment in the following month (all subject to Board approval);2 or - b) The member submits an initial retirement application after the end of the first pay period of the month of retirement and the member receives the first pension payment no later than the second month following the month of retirement. - 20)22) In the case of deferred vested and non-member DRO retirements, inception shall be deemed to have occurred without cash flow interruption when: - a) The member submits an initial application in the month the member becomes eligible for retirement, and the first pension payment is issued the following month; or - b) The member submits an initial application prior to the month in which the member is eligible for retirement, and the first pension payment is issued [in the month/the month after] the member becomes eligible for retirement. - 21)23) In the case of survivor retirements, inceptions shall be deemed to have occurred without cash flow interruption if the first pension payment is issued the month after an initial application is submitted.

-2 Staff considered measuring from the time a complete application is submitted, but decided that would be too low a standard.
-In many cases, however, staff will be unable to complete an inception without interruption due to reasons beyond staff's control (e.g. there is a delay in obtaining a death certificate).
+reasons beyond staff's control (e.g., there is a delay in obtaining a death certificate).
 Staff will report the number of exceptions that were due to valid reasons, to be defined over the first several years of data collection